 - MSc, Computer Science, Oxford University.

-Steve Baker has been a Conservative MP for Wycombe since the 2010 General Election.
-Baker is a long-time Eurosceptic.
-In 2015 he co-founded Conservatives for Britain, a campaign organisation formed just after the General Election in June of that year to lobby for a referendum on the UK’s membership of the EU.
-During the referendum campaign, Conservatives for Britain supported Vote Leave. ,
+Steve Baker has been the Conservative MP for Wycombe since 2010.
+Baker is a long-time Eurosceptic, having co-founded in 2015 Conservatives for Britain, a campaign organisation formed just after the General Election of that year to lobby for a referendum on the UK’s membership of the European Union. ,

 Steve Baker became chairman of the European Research Group in 2016, a publicly-funded group of Conservatives in Parliament aiming to secure a “hard” Brexit.
 The group consists of as many as 80 pro-Brexit MPs and has been led since January 2018 by hard-Brexiteer Jacob Rees-Mogg.
 The group has always taken a Eurosceptic stance, having emerged in 1994 out of the opposition to the Maastricht Treaty within the Conservative Party. ,